itsDevJokers/shophub/README.md

 # ShopHub - A Modern E-Commerce Platform 🛍️

+**View the Project on GitHub:** [https://github.com/itsDevJokers/shophub](https://github.com/itsDevJokers/shophub)

+**Link to access the app:** [https://shophub-f18r.vercel.app/](https://shophub-f18r.vercel.app/)

 ShopHub is a feature-rich e-commerce front-end built with **Next.js 15** and the **App Router**.
-It demonstrates a complete user flow from Browse products, searching and filtering, to user authentication, adding items to a persistent cart, and completing a checkout process.
+It demonstrates a complete user flow from browsing products, searching and filtering, to user authentication, adding items to a persistent cart, and completing a checkout process.

 This project was built to showcase modern web development practices, including server components, client-side state management with context, and secure authentication flows.